 (*Note – see also the 2019 Barometer report above which reveals a “compliance trap” that hampers engagement and ultimately ‘coverage’, as well as the discussion of limitations of “SAQ”-type programs to beware of.)

-Read the blog post: Best Practices for Supplier Sustainability Assessments
+Read the blog posts: 5 Rules for Supplier Engagement & Best Practices for Supplier Sustainability Assessments

 Read the blog post on Audits (Part 1): The Limitations and Evolving Role of On-Site Supplier Audits: 4 Reasons They Are Starting to Miss the Mark

 Audits (Part 2): Maximizing On-Site Audits: A Multi-Faceted Approach to Supplier CSR Performance Management

 What about my Indirect Spend — Why should I be worried about that?
 How do I address it?